Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves

 \section{Acknowledgements}

 We would like to thank Michael Stoll for computing all integral points on the curve $X$ in Example~\ref{ex:g2}.
 Moreover, we would like to thank William Stein and NSF grant DMS-0821725 for access to \texttt{mod.math.washington.edu}.
 The second author would like to thank the School of Mathematical Sciences at Arizona State University, where a significant part of the research was carried out.
 The first author was supported by NSF grant DMS-1103831.
+The second author's stay at Oxford was funded by ERC grant 204083 and by EPSRC grant I020519/1.
 The third author was supported by DFG grant KU~2359/2-1.